 Bernie Sanders’ parents are Holocaust survivors by the way.

-Both posts (which between them accumulated a quarter of a million comments) linked to an 11 June 2015 Christian Science Monitor article that focused on then-current online rumor claiming that Sanders maintained dual U.S.-Israeli citizenship.
-In that article, Sanders mentioned that his father had emigrated from Poland but did not describe his parents as Holocaust survivors:
+The original posts (which between them accumulated a quarter of a million comments) linked to an 11 June 2015 Christian Science Monitor article that focused on a then-current online rumor claiming that Sanders maintained dual U.S.-Israeli citizenship.
+In that article, Sanders mentioned that his father had immigrated to the U.S. from Poland, but he did not describe his parents as Holocaust survivors:

 Chances are, Sanders's religion would not have come up at the Monitor breakfast, except for a controversy the day before.
 During an interview broadcast by NPR, host Diane Rehm had asserted, mistakenly, that Sanders was a dual US-Israeli citizen.